01 Jan Toronto Condos Assignment Sale – Comprehensive Guide & FAQS

 What is an Assignment of Agreement of Purchase and Sale?

-A buyer has bought a new condo, but due to some reason (change in job, marital status or wish to make a profit), he decides to sell the condo to somebody else.
+A buyer has bought a new condo on assignment, but due to some reason (change in job, marital status or wish to make a profit), he decides to sell the condo to somebody else.
 The original buyer can then legally assign the condo to a thirty-party buyer through ‘Assignment of Agreement of Purchase and Sale.’

 Why does the third party buyer buy from the original buyer?